mie-lab/mobility_generation/README.md

 - SeqGAN (TODO:)
     - implement
-- moveSim (TODO:)
+- moveSim
     - Generator:
-        - Sample from emperical visit frequency
+        - Samples from emperical visit frequency
-        - functional similarity of POIs
+        - Inputs Physical distance, function similarity, and historical transition matrices
+        - Accepts duration and location as input.
+Output duration and location of the next step.
     - Discriminator:
+        - Accepts duration and location as input.
+Output p of real
-    Loss:
+    - Loss:
-    - implemented
+        - implemented reward based on rollout
+        - Based on CrossEntropyLoss and MSELoss
-    - Decide to not include period loss
+        - Included distance loss; decide to not include period loss
+    - Training:
+        Learning signal weak -> Generator capacity low

 - VOLUNTEER (TODO:)
     - implement